Cielquan/RUlaub/ROADMAP.md

 ## Roadmap

-- Add tauri command for propagation of errors to BE for logging

 - Add tauri events on errors

 - Use tauri's state for data

   - users + vacation
   - vacTypes
   - school holi